|Virginia Board of Counseling|

 | Perimeter Center

 |Other Citizen Services|

-For Information on Temporary Licenses and Continuity of Care click here.
+(UPDATED July 19, 2021) Information on Continuity of Care and the expiration of temporary licenses click here.

 COVID-19 Updates from the Board of Counseling